 It’s the City of the Dead all the world comes to visit, the resting place of many icons: Oscar Wilde, Jim Morrison, Marcel Proust, Edith Piaf, Chopin, Modigliani – the list goes on.
-Pere Lachaise Cemetery is also very beautiful.
-Opened in the early 19th century it became the place for celebrity burials as a bit of a marketing ploy; many people at the time felt the cemetery was too far from the center of Paris and did not want to be buried there, so the city literally moved a few well-respected citizen’s graves to Pere Lachaise making it the place to be buried.
+Père-Lachaise Cemetery is also very beautiful.
+Opened in the early 19th century it became the place for celebrity burials as a bit of a marketing ploy; many people at the time felt the cemetery was too far from the center of Paris and did not want to be buried there, so the city literally moved a few well-respected citizen’s graves to Père-Lachaise, making it the place to be buried.

 The most famous grave is that of Jim Morrison; it’s said to be the fourth most-visited tourist site in Paris.
 Since he was buried there in 1971 there has been a constant stream of fans who have stolen his headstone, graffitied it, left drugs and other offerings and even tried to dig up his body.
 The site is now well-guarded but also not easy to find as it’s tucked in behind other graves in a small plot.